-A vCenter storage plug-in is available in the V-SERIES V1000 XE Array software release 5.0.11 and later, with V1000 SE included in 5.1 software version and later.
-The Array plugin allows the ability to create and manage datastores on the Array from within vCenter.
-The plugin includes Array volume create, delete, and modify, as well as presentation to an ESX host as a datastore.
-MAESTRO provides easy-of-use to install, uninstall, or verify install of the Array plug-in.
+A vCenter storage plug-in is available in the QV2020 software release 5.0.11, and QV1020 5.1 software version and later The VIOLIN array plugin allows the ability to create and manage datastores on the array from within vCenter.
+The VIOLIN plugin includes array volume create, delete, and modify, as well as presentation to an ESX host as a datastore.
+MAESTRO provides easy-of-use to install, uninstall, or verify install of the array plug-in.

-The plugin is supported on vCenter versions:
+The VIOLIN plugin is supported on vCenter versions: